Skip to content

 -o, --output <OUTPUT>

-Output directory for transformed JSON files.
+Output directory for transformed files (always written as JSON).

 -m, --mode <MODE>